apache/couchdb-ci/README.md

 ## Authenticating to Docker Hub

-1. You need a Docker Cloud account with access to the `apache` organization to upload new images.
+1. You need a Docker Cloud account with access to the `apache` organization to upload images.
 Ask the CouchDB PMC for assistance with this.
 2. `export DOCKER_ID_USER="username"`
 3. `docker login -u "username"` and enter your password.